 A student's IEP must be included in the student's Ontario Student Record (OSR).
 This requirement ensures that the student's relevant assessment data and information about their strengths and needs and learning expectations are available to teachers working with them.
-To ensure that the IEP stored in the OSR is up to date, the working copy of the IEP should replace the filed copy at the end of each school year or semester, or when the student transfers to another school.
+To ensure that the IEP stored in the OSR is up to date, the current copy of the IEP should replace the previously filed copy.
 Previous versions of IEPs are archived in the District's IEP software program for historical reference.